MicrosoftDocs/connected-spaces/articles/set-store-hours.md

 2. On the **Store** tab, in the **Operating Hours** field, enter your hours of operation.

     ![Operating hours field in web app Settings](media/web-app-settings-operating-hours.PNG "Operating hours field in web app Settings")

+    > [!IMPORTANT]
+    > Do not change settings for the Contoso Sample Store,